joshmarinacci/webxr-workshops/physics/README.md

 ![pong with paddle](images/pong-with-paddle.png)

 At this point the game basically works.
 The player can tilt their head to hit the ball from different angles.
-However their is no score.
+However there is no score.
 In order to calculate the score we need to count the number of times the ball hits the paddle.
-This is called a collision. we can detect collisions by listening for collide events on the ball.
+This is called a collision.
+We can detect collisions by listening for collide events on the ball.
 Add this JavaScript code inside the `loaded` event handler.

 ```
 let count = 0